The workflow from the project sponsor’s perspective

 • Business and project risks.

-• Available resources for the continued work.
+• Available resources for continued work.

 The purpose of each gate decision: